ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 reject the request if the client did not include a suitable protocol.

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
+{{!RFC8941}}. `WT-Available-Protocols` is a List, with the only valid value type being either String or Token.  `WT-Protocol` is defined as an item with the only valid type for values being String or Token.
+Any value type other than String or Token MUST be ignored.
+String or Token values can be used interchangeably;
+decoded values are used to identify protocols.
+No semantics are defined for parameters on either field; parameters MUST be ignored.

-{{!RFC8941}}. `WT-Available-Protocols` is a List of Tokens, and `WT-Protocol` is a Token.
-The token in the `WT-Protocol` response header field MUST be one of the tokens listed in `WT-Available-Protocols` of the request.
+The value in the `WT-Protocol` response header field MUST be one of the values listed in `WT-Available-Protocols` of the request.

-The semantics of individual token values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.
+The semantics of individual values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.